How to Renew Illinois Medicaid

 Before your renewal date — what to check

-• Report household changes — people moved in or out, income changes, new baby, address change
+- Household changes reported — people moved in or out, income changes, new baby, address change

-• Check your renewal date in your ABE account under “My Benefits”
+- Renewal date checked in your ABE account under "My Benefits"

-When pandemic-era continuous enrollment ended in April 2023, Illinois resumed normal annual renewals and some enrollees were disenrolled because notices went to outdated addresses.
-If you lost Illinois Medicaid in 2023–2024 and were still eligible at that time, reapply at abe.illinois.gov — eligibility is based on your current situation, and you may also be entitled to retroactive coverage for up to 3 months.
+If you lost Illinois Medicaid coverage in 2023–2024 and were still eligible at the time, reapply at abe.illinois.gov — eligibility is based on your current situation, and you may also be entitled to retroactive coverage for up to 3 months.